Will-Fowler03/Electromechanical-Tower-Actuation-System/README.md

 This project can effectively be broken up into three subassemblies
 # The thrust collar

 <img width="663" height="494" alt="image" src="https://github.com/user-attachments/assets/1e4e732a-9d6f-454f-9fd3-f22b0ba957c1" />
 _Thrust Collar_
+Callout 1 refers to the 5 TPI Acme stainless steel lead screw, callout 2 is its respective high strength hex nut, callout 3 shows a high strength hardened flat washer, callout 4 is a thrust bearing, and callout 5 is the thrust collar assembly pivot.
+The purpose of this assembly is to take axial load off of the motor-screw coupling, which will be detailed later.
+It is undesirable for the nuts to translate linearly on the screw, so they must be secured via permanent adhesive.
+The purpose of the washer is to evenly distribute pressure from the nut to the bearing and to prevent the galling thereof.
+The bearing is in place to allow for low friction rotation of the screw relative to the hex nut.